golddragon007/cloud9/README.md

 ./cloud9.sh -p
 ```

-The last option is equivalent to the latter but with Xdebug and some other configuration files for completion:
+The last available option is equivalent to the latter but with Xdebug and some other configuration files for completion:
 ```
 ./initCloud9.sh
 ```
 This last script initCloud9 will:
 - configure git
 - add SSH devops key